Identify Your Ideal Customer with Target Market Analysis

 So, first find out the skew regarding gender to get clear on your target.

-If you have a consumer product or service, what is your ideal customer’s average income?
 A very important target market analysis that ensures your step towards focused success.

 The common assumption is that all website visitors are decision-makers, but that’s purely a dream.